-Future development within the portion of the Plan situated south of the Township Road 250 realignment shall be restricted to agricultural land uses pending Council's adoption of (and the CMRB's approval of) the Conrich ASP's Future Policy Area.
+Future development within the portion of the Plan situated south of the Township Road 250 realignment shall be restricted to agricultural land uses pending Council's adoption of the Conrich ASP's Future Policy Area.

 4.6 Design Considerations

 The industrial business area within the Conceptual Scheme will be designed in accordance with the County's Commercial, Office and Industrial Design Guidelines.